etomzak/projectile/Tutorials/Player_Tweak.md

 Fred's characteristics can be changed by changing the lines that start with `kwargs[...` in `fred.py`.
 For example, the `multi_jumps` key controls how many mid-air jumps a player can make.
-When `kwargs["multi_jumps"]` is `2`, then the player can double-jump--the player can jump, and then jump one more time while in the air.
+When `kwargs["multi_jumps"]` is `2`, then the player can double-jump&mdash;the player can jump, and then jump one more time while in the air.
 Try changing `multi_jumps` to `3` like this:

 ```python
         kwargs["multi_jumps"]           = 3
 ```

-Then save fred.py and run the Projectile game.
+Then save `fred.py` and run the Projectile game.
 Fred should now be able to jump twice in mid-air.

 The `jump_velocity` key controls how fast Fred moves upward at the start of a jump.
 Change `jump_velocity` from `-5.0` to `-10.0`, save `fred.py`, and run the game.
 Fred should now jump much higher than before.

-Here is a table describing all the keys in `fred.py`.
+Here is a table describing all the changeable keys in `fred.py`.
 Try changing them to see what happens.
 Remember to save `fred.py` after every change.
 Note that some values might make the game act funny or even crash.